Safe and Reliable

-Requirements for all passengers entering or re-entering The Bahamas:
+Requirements as of August 6, 2021 for all passengers entering or re-entering, or travelling within, The Bahamas:

-Before departure to The Bahamas, a COVID-19 RT-PCR (swab) test must be taken no more than five (5) days from the date of arrival in The Bahamas.
+Before departure to The Bahamas, all unvaccinated passengers 12 years and older must take a COVID-19 RT-PCR (swab) test within five (5) days of arrival in The Bahamas.
 (The name and address of the lab where test was performed must be clearly displayed on the test result.)
-PLEASE NOTE: Children 10 years and under, and flight crews of commercial airlines are exempt from obtaining the RT-PCR test.

-- Passengers younger than seventeen (17) years not travelling alone may add a profile within the account of the parent/guardian's Travel Health Visa application, rather than applying for one separately.
+Passengers younger than seventeen (17) years not travelling alone may add a profile within the account of the parent/guardian's Travel Health Visa application, rather than applying for one separately.
 (Households travelling together are encouraged to use one email address per family to receive responses.
-Groups may also use one email address to receive responses.)
+Groups may also use one email address for responses.)

 All passengers remaining at their arrival port for longer than four (4) nights, five (5) days will be required to undergo a second Rapid COVID-19 antigen test.
 (The cost of this test will also be included in the cost of the Travel Health Visa.)

 Please note: [ENTRY INTO THE BAHAMAS...BY ANY PASSENGER DEPARTED FROM HAITI, WHETHER BY DIRECT OR TRANSIT, HAS BEEN PROHIBITED UNTIL FURTHER NOTICE - PENDING UPDATE FROM GOVERNMENT OFFICIALS.]